hilmanzhy/wazuh/src/config/README.md

-# Wazuh configurations
+# Verprotect configurations

-Wazuh manager and agent configuration are managed and disposed to each module or system component in different ways.
+Verprotect manager and agent configuration are managed and disposed to each module or system component in different ways.

 Each module has a different configuration section, for specific information about each section please refer to online documentation.